Australians vote to determine conservative government future

 Morrison’s first government role was overseeing a military-led operation that turned back asylum seeker boats and virtually ended the people trafficking trade from Asia.

-The first polling stations closed on the country’s east coast at 6 p.m. local time (08:00 GMT).
+The first polling stations closed on the country’s east coast at 6 p.m.
+(0800 GMT).
 The west coast is two hours behind.

 Due to the pandemic, around half of Australia’s 17 million electors have voted early or applied for postal votes, which will likely slow the count.